David Thompson (American football)

-David Farrod Thompson (born January 13, 1975) is a former American football running back in the National Football League for the St. Louis Rams.
+David Farrod Thompson (born January 13, 1975) is an American former professional football player who was a running back in the National Football League (NFL) for the St. Louis Rams.
 He also was a member of the Amsterdam Admirals in NFL Europe.
-He played college football at Oklahoma State.
+He played college football for the Oklahoma State Cowboys.

-Early years
+Early life

 Thompson attended Okmulgee High School where he rushed for 4,995.
 His junior and senior year saw him eclipse the 2,000 yard mark rushing for 2,500 yards his senior year.
 He accepted a football scholarship from Oklahoma State University.
 He was a four-year starter at running back and received All-conference honors as a senior.
 He is currently the school's third All-time career rushing leader (4,314 yards).

 Professional career

-Thompson was signed as an undrafted free agent by the St. Louis Rams after the 1997 NFL Draft, because he was considered too small to play professional football.
+Thompson was signed as an undrafted free agent by the St. Louis Rams after the 1997 NFL draft, because he was considered too small to play professional football.

 In 1999, he was allocated by the Rams to the Amsterdam Admirals of NFL Europe.
 He was the starter at running back, finishing fourth in the league with 503 rushing yards.
 He also had 3 rushing touchdowns and 22 receptions for 183 yards.